laminlabs/lamin-docs/docs/includes/preface.md

 laminr::lamin_connect("<account>/<instance>")  # <-- replace with your instance
 ```

-In your R session, you access an input dataset and save an output dataset.
+In your R session, you transfer an scRNA-seq dataset from the `laminlabs/cellxgene` instance, compute marker genes with Seurat, and save results.

 ```{eval-rst}
 .. literalinclude:: includes/r-quickstart.R